vatesfr/terraform-provider-xenorchestra/docs/resources/vm.md

 - `id` (String) The ID of this resource.
 - `ipv4_addresses` (List of String) This is only accessible if guest-tools is installed in the VM and if `wait_for_ip` is set to true.
 This will contain a list of the ipv4 addresses across all network interfaces in order.
 See the example terraform code for more details.
 - `ipv6_addresses` (List of String) This is only accessible if guest-tools is installed in the VM and if `wait_for_ip` is set to true.
 This will contain a list of the ipv6 addresses across all network interfaces in order.
-- `power_state` (String) The power state of the VM.
-This can be Running, Halted, Paused or Suspended.

 <a id="nestedblock--disk"></a>
 ### Nested Schema for `disk`